bitwalker/distillery/docs/extensibility/config_providers.md

 end
 ```

-See the module docs for `Distillery.Releases.Config.Provider` if you want to know more about the behaviour of these callbacks.
+See the module docs for `Distillery.Releases.Conf.Provider` if you want to know more about the behaviour of these callbacks.